rapha-pereira/botavio-bot/CONTRIBUTING.md

 4. Access (cd /BotavioBot) the cloned repository folder, and run `npm ci`
 5. Run `clasp login` and log in with the account that you requested access to the GAS project.
 6. Always use the `develop` branch as base for your other branches.
-7. Start to code. :)
+7. Start coding. 😊
-8. To test it, run `npm run deploy_dev` on your Git Bash terminal.
+8. Test your changes using `npm run deploy_dev` in your Git Bash terminal.
-9. After the npm script run, test it on the @BotavioDevBot on Telegram.
+9. Verify your changes on @BotavioDevBot in Telegram.
 10. Submit your PR to the `develop` branch.

 ## Any contributions you make will be under the GNU General Public License